raspberrypi/hats/README.md

 It is possible to power the Pi by supplying 5V thourhg the GPIO header (J8) pins 2,4 and GND.
 The acceptable input voltage range is 5V ±5%.

 On the Pi, the 5V GPIO header pins connect to the 5V net after the micro-USB input, polyfuse and input 'ideal' safety diode (made up of the PFET and matched PNP transistors).
-The 'safety' diode stops any apreciable current flowing back out of the 5V micro USB should the 5V net on the board be at a higher voltage.
+The 'safety' diode stops any appreciable current flowing back out of the 5V micro USB should the 5V net on the board be at a higher voltage than the 5V micro USB input.

 If the Pi is going to be back-powered via the 5V GPIO header pins it is **strongly recommended** to implement a duplicate power safety diode before the HAT 5V net (which then feeds power back through the 5V GPIO pins).